 Given that high asset divorces are so complicated, small mistakes can turn into costly consequences if the appropriate precautions are not taken.
 As you navigate this process, keep these tips in mind.

 Create a Plan

 It’s important to have a plan to help you maintain a clear vision of what you want to accomplish throughout the process.
 Before filing for divorce, consider the following:

-- The impact of the divorce on any children involved, including their potential living situation and custody
+- The impact of the divorce on children involved, including potential living situation and custody

 - How your lifestyle, finances, assets, and living situation will change

 - What you want out of the divorce in terms of goals and assets